vpfaulkner/vpfaulkner.github.io/_posts/2015-05-08-basic-logging-in-ruby.md

 There are a few others that sometimes get used (trace or fatal for example) but these are the main levels you should consider.

-Once you clarify your team's approach to log levels you will need to decide what level to log at different environments, most importantly production.
+Once you clarify your team's approach to log levels you will need to decide at what level to log at different environments, most importantly production.
 Think of this as a volume control for your logs: only logs of that level or higher will actually be written.
 So, for example, if you set your log level to Info, Debug logs would not be written but logs at Info or above would be.
 Setting your log level at Info or Warn in production is a good place to start although you should revisit this decision over time.

 To set a level using the default logger: